MG MGB: MGB GT V8

-By virtue of its aluminium cylinder block and heads, the Rover V8 engine weighed approximately 20 kilos less than MG's iron straight-4.
+By virtue of its aluminium cylinder block and heads, the Rover V8 engine weighed approximately 20 kg less than MG's iron straight-4.
 Unlike the iron straight-6 powered MGC, the V8 that provided the MGB GT V8's increased power and torque did not require significant chassis changes nor sacrifice handling.

-Both chrome and rubber-bumpered GT versions of the V8-powered MGB were produced by the factory with production ending in 1976.
+Both chrome and rubber-bumpered GT versions of the V8-powered MGB were produced by the factory, with production ending in 1976.
 MG never attempted to export the MGB GT V8 to the United States.
 It chose not to even develop a left-hand-drive version of the MGB GT V8, although the Rover V8 engine had been offered in certain US-bound Rover models.
 The P6 3500, however, was withdrawn from the US after 1971 and the Rover 3500 SD1 only introduced in 1980 (its engine equipped with power-sapping emissions equipment) so that during the lifetime of the MGB GT V8 the engine was not being built in a federal version.
 Abingdon built seven LHD examples, sent them to America to achieve certification, and brought them back to the UK to be sold to mainland European countries.